Jarvis73/tf-faster-rcnn/README.md

 #### 2018-4-18
 * set width = 250, level = 55, anchors[4,8,12,16,24], ratios[0.5,0.7,1,1.5,2], cls_weight=50, bbox_weight=50 (training - output)
-  I have found a bug in my test routine, that I have used mask image to generate abdomen mask :( f**k.
+  I have found a bug in my test routine, that I have used mask image to generate abdomen mask :(
   I got a mean IoU of **0.741** with test instruction:
   ```bash
   bash experiments/scripts/test_faster_rcnn.sh 7 liver_ql vgg16 3 0.
 0.6